stucchio/Homepage/content/python_and_terrorism.rst

 :tags: terrorism, python

 I recently saw a `silly twitter exchange <https://twitter.com/AOC/status/1107757871477985280>`_ between two of the lyingest politicians in American politics.
 Given that they have both explicitly expressed the viewpoint that morals matter more than numbers and being "technically correct", I figured that I should use python to answer the question of whether white supremacists are a serious problem worldwide.
 In the silly twitter exchange, Trump says it's a small group of people with serious problems while Alexandria O. Cortez claims "White supremacists committed the largest # of extremist killings in 2017".
 This question is easily answerable.

+So actually no, this blog isn't about politics.
+But I recently discovered `pandas.read_html`, and two idiot politicianss tweeting at each other is as good as reason as any to write a blog post about it.
 The real audience for this post is python developers who want to see a couple of cool pydata tricks I've learned recently.

 Cool python trick #1: `pandas.read_html`
 ----------------------------------------